-Employability - The Café in the Library offers learning opportunities for people with learning disabilities to gain skills in all areas of the business including customer service, handling money and food hygiene.
-The Café was finally able to reopen outside in June 2021 and inside in
+Employability - The Café in the Library and training kitchen offer learning opportunities for people with learning disabilities to gain skills in all areas of the business including customer service, handling money and food hygiene.
+The Café managed a full year of trading although the way of life has changed in the local community, meaning the team are still learning people's new preferences.